 » Terraform ServiceNow Service Catalog Integration Setup Instructions

 The Terraform ServiceNow Service Catalog integration enables your end-users to provision self-serve infrastructure via ServiceNow.
-By connecting ServiceNow with Terraform Enterprise, this integration lets ServiceNow users create workspaces and perform Terraform runs, using prepared Terraform configurations hosted in VCS repositories.
+By connecting ServiceNow to Terraform Cloud, this integration lets ServiceNow users order Service Items, create workspaces, and perform Terraform runs using prepared Terraform configurations hosted in VCS repositories.

 |Prepare an organization for use with the ServiceNow Catalog.|